tzunun/iono2/README.md

 sudo apt install aria2
 ```

-**Python 3.6 is required for the iono environment**
+**Python 3.6 is required for the iono2 environment**

 This environment is only for the Python Dash App.

-YML file is provided (iono.yml) you will have to use conda or miniconda.
+YML file is provided (iono2.yml) you will have to use conda or miniconda.
 The conda-forge channel will be the source of the libraries on this
 environment.

  **problems:**

 if you encounter a problem when creating the
-environment, open the iono.yml and modify the file as follows:
+environment, open the iono2.yml and modify the file as follows:
 asssuming that the line specifying matplotlib is the issue.
 Delete the part of
 the line from the second `=` sign (including the second `=` sign) until the
 end of the line.